 Aspirin has been linked to Reye's Syndrome, a serious and potentially life-threatening disease that causes swelling in the brain and can lead to a coma or even death.

-It's safe to treat your child with Tylenol or Ibuprofen according to the dosage charts at the left.
+Instead, It's safer to treat your child with Tylenol or Ibuprofen according to the dosage charts pictured above.

 If you still have questions or concerns, or your child has not shown improvement in their symptoms after taking these medications, please contact us right away.